Updated: Jun 3, 2021

 Right now she is fighting for her life and boy is she fighting.
-I do believe her might was underestimated and she is shining through trying to become well enough after this terrible tragedy and course of events that happened following her surgery on Sept.
-3 2019.
+I do believe she might be underestimated and she is shining through trying to become well enough after this terrible tragedy and course of events that happened following her surgery on Sept.
+3, 2019.
 We were on a road to gaining a better quality of life with a new shoulder that she needed to help her get around the house.
 That's all we needed.

-She hasn't been able to walk without extreme pain for several years due to her feet being over pronated, meaning, the ground meets bone instead of heel so she is in a wheelchair and uses a walker at home.
+She hasn't been able to walk without extreme pain for several years due to her feet being overpronated, meaning, the ground meets bone instead of the heel so she is in a wheelchair and uses a walker at home.

 She could still get around very well and kept her home of 40 years clean as well as caring for my aging for my father and her husband of 58 years.